 Beginner Steel Club Workout

-The following routine works well on its own as a fat loss-focused conditioning workout, or (if done for only 3 rounds) a finisher at the end of a heavy training session.
+The following routine works well on its own as a fat loss-focused conditioning workout, or (if done for only 3 rounds only) a finisher at the end of a heavy training session.
 If doing the former, perform it three times per week on non-consecutive days (Monday, Wednesday, Friday, for instance).

 Directions: Perform the exercises as a circuit, so you’ll complete one set of each movement in turn.
 (For unilateral exercises, work one side and then the other before going on to the next exercise).
 At the end of the circuit, rest 45 seconds.
 Repeat for 3–5 total rounds.